bren182/crooked-hook-ocr/README.md

 ## Usage

-This application was tested using `python 3.9.6`
+This application was tested using `python 3.9.6`.
+The application depends on the Minecraft narrator being enabled.
+For enabling Minecraft Narrator, please see following link: https://ipoki.com/how-to-turn-off-narrator-in-minecraft/

 - 1 Download crooked-hook.py into a new folder.
 - 2 Open command prompt or Windows Powershell as admin and `cd` to folder where crooked-hook.py is located.